nadiamariduena/python-intro-2024-privat/z__modules-methods.md

     RED = 1
     GREEN = 2
     BLUE = 3
-# In this example, Color is an enumeration type, and RED, GREEN, and BLUE are its members.
+# 🤚 In this example, Color is an enumeration type, and RED, GREEN, and BLUE are its members.
 Each member has an associated value (1, 2, and 3, respectively).
 You can access these values by using the member name, for example: Color.RED.value would return 1.
+# 🤚 Enums can be used in various scenarios such as representing choices, flags, or states in your code.
+They can help improve readability and maintainability by providing a clear and self-documenting way to represent these concepts.
 #
 ```